camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/email.md

 The task returns a JSON object containing detailed information about the email:

-- `messageId`: The unique identifier corresponding to the email message.
+- `messageId`: The unique identifier of the email message.
-- `fromAddress`: the email addresses of the sender.
+- `fromAddress`: The email addresses of the sender.
-- `headers` : A list containing the email's headers
+- `headers` : A list of the email headers.
 - `subject`: The subject line of the email.
-- `size`: The size of the email in bytes.
+- `size`: The size of the email (in bytes).
-- `plainTextBody`: The plain text version of the email's content.
+- `plainTextBody`: The plain text version of the email content.
-- `htmlBody`: The HTML version of the email's content, provided it exists.
+- `htmlBody`: The HTML version of the email content, if it exists.
-- `receivedDateTime`: the email's reception datetime
+- `receivedDateTime`: The date and time the email was received.

 #### Example Response